 Shopify will then contact you to follow up on whether they have accepted your report.

 It is vital for your brand to monitor Shopify stores to ensure fraudulent activity and IP infringements are detected as soon as possible.
 Scam Shopify stores prey on your customers and pose a threat to your revenue as well as your brand reputation.

 Red Points makes it easy to scan for these sites 24/7 and keep your brand protected.
-To learn more, request a demo today.
+To learn more, request a demo for website takedown solution.